-We want to hear from scientists doing original research about animals and ask them: what do we know about animals now?
+As we first touched upon in our anthropomorphism show, the world of science is offering up a lot of interesting new research pertaining to animals right now.
+For example: elephants suffer from PTSD.
+Squids, finches, and even fruit-flies have personality.
+Chimps have a sense of morality, and rats laugh:Oh yeah, and dogs like beer.
+(Ok, just kidding about that one but it’s probably true.)It begs the question: is “the rat laughed” still an anthropomorphic statement if it’s been scientifically proven that rats actually laugh?
+Does it force us to reconsider the most basic divisions between what is “human” and what is “animal”?We want to hear from scientists doing original research about animals and ask them: what do we know about animals now?
 How are they both like and unlike humans?
 If animals have personality, morality, and senses of humor, is there anything left that distinguishes “us” from “them”?
 How does this new science force us to reconsider our place in the greater animal kingdom?

 Chair, Animal Well-Being Science, Washington State UniversityAuthor, Affective Neuroscience: The Foundations of Human and Animal Emotions

 Senior Lecturer in Neuroscience, Living Links Center, Emory UniversityAuthor, Mirror Self-Recognition in the Bottlenose Dolphin

 - Extra Credit Reading